oroinc/documentation/user_guide/user_management_roles.rst

 From the grid you can:

 - Delete the role from the system: |IcDelete|.
-If there is at least one user assigned this role, the role cannot be deleted.
+If there is at least one user that has this role, the role cannot be deleted.

 - Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the campaign: |IcEdit|.